secure-systems-lab/go-securesystemslib/GOVERNANCE.md

 The goal of the go-securesystemslib project is to be a common foundational library for cryptographic signing and verifying.
 We strongly believe a common, widely reviewed library, will result in a higher quality and more secure implementaiton.
-The project, while not limited to, is specificly interested in the signing and verification of metadata and signing envelopes.
+The project, while not limited to, is specifically interested in the signing and verification of metadata and signing envelopes.
 Several major foundation-based open source projects would like to contribute to and consume this library.
 The motiviation of this governance is to give these projects the confidence to invest their time towards collaboration and leverage this library as a critical and foundational piece of their projects.
 This goverance will be as lightweight as possible to allow the project to keep pace with rapidly evolving technology.
-It is based on an assumption of good will and good intent.
+It is based on an assumption of goodwill and good intent.

 ## Code of Conduct